 - Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - To help decrease the risk of infections, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - Use a soft toothbrush.
-Check with your nurse before using dental floss. - Be very careful when using knives or tools. - · Use an electric shaver instead of a razor. - If you have a nose bleed, sit with your head tipped slightly forward.
+Check with your nurse before using dental floss. - Be very careful when using knives or tools. - · Use an electric shaver instead of a razor. - If you have a nosebleed, sit with your head tipped slightly forward.
 Apply pressure by lightly pinching the bridge of your nose between your thumb and forefinger.
-Call your doctor if you feel dizzy or faint or if the bleeding doesn't stop after 10 to 15 minutes. - Drink plenty of fluids (a minimum of eight glasses per day is recommended). - If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
+Call your doctor if you feel dizzy or faint or if the bleeding doesn't stop after 10 to 15 minutes. - Drink plenty of fluids (a minimum of eight glasses per day is recommended). - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
-Ask your nurse or doctor about other helpful tips and medicine that is available to help, stop, or lessen these symptoms. - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea. - Mouth care is very important.
-Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or 1/2 teaspoon of baking soda in 8 ounces of water.
-This should be done at least after each meal and at bedtime.
+Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop diarrhea.